What Is Retail Arbitrage?

 So you’re profiting handsomely by sending these items into FBA.
 It’s a great, exciting business.

 Before you get too excited about finding products to sell, you should know that there are restricted categories.
 For instance, you can’t head out to the latest clothing basement sale in your local area, ship all those clothes to Amazon, and profit.
 Clothing is a restricted category and certain restricted categories are available only by application.
 Even if you submit an application, it can take a while to be approved.
 Just be aware of this and check with Amazon.

 Amazon restricts hazardous materials, dangerous units, and other FBA prohibited products.
 Examples include vehicle batteries, anything that requires a prescription, anything that has been recalled, anything alive, tobacco products, alcohol, guns, and floating lanterns.
 This is by no means an exhaustive list, so I highly recommend you check out this link:

-Note that some products are okay to merchant fulfill (this is where you pack and ship the products to the customer by yourself), but are not okay to send to Amazon’s warehouses via FBA.
+Note that some products are okay to merchant fulfill (this is where you pack and ship the products to the customer by yourself, rather than sending them to Amazon to do the packing and shipping), but are not okay to send to Amazon’s warehouses via FBA.
 Some products require approval and others are outright banned.